 This greater burden also drives up costs.
 Research by the EU shows compliance already accounts for up to 4% of an FI’s operational costs, so the prospect of taking on further regulations is likely to meet resistance.
 And if a bank doesn’t have the necessary expertise in house, it must bring in the services of an external consultant at a significant expense.

-Keep an eye out for the third and final instalment of this series where we explore some of the technologies that help banks overcome these challenges so they can start distributing personalized investment products.
+Keep an eye out for the third and final instalment of this series where we explore some of the technologies that help banks overcome these challenges so they can start distributing personalised investment products.